MuthammalMahendiran/M1_March/1_Requirements/README.md

 Natural gardening ssytem  project is build for sold the plants ,seeds and fertilizers to the customer.
 A Natural garden is a place where plants are propagated and grown to a desired size.
 Mostly the plants concerned are for gardening, forestry or conservation biology, rather than agriculture.
 This project is mainly developed for the people who are want to planted the trees.

+The main objective of this project  is to grow plants in an open environment, maintain a good quality of plants and protect the plants from pests and diseases.

 This project "NATURAL GARDENING SYSTEM "give us the information about the types of plants,seeds and fertilizers.
  * Types of plants:
      * Herbs